 Sale of a vehicle:

 You may apply for a refund upon the sale of a vehicle.
 The refund is prorated from the date the plate is surrendered until the expiration date of the plate.
-A check will be mailed to you within four to five weeks with the exception of trucks registered over 12M lbs.
-The heavy truck tag refund checks are mailed from the state within eight weeks.
+A check will be mailed to you within twelve weeks with the exception of trucks registered over 12M lbs.
+The heavy truck tag refund checks are mailed from the state within twelve weeks.
+All refunds can take up to twelve weeks.
 Owners with heavy trucks and trailers must also notify the appraiser’s office (913) 573-2889 to have the vehicle removed from the tax role.
 Trailer and moped plates are non-refundable.

 To apply for a refund, surrender the license plate, purchaser’s name, your social security number, and registration.